 Crystal & Giannoni-Crystal, LLC

-Francesca Giannoni-Crystal is a dually qualified U.S. and Italian attorney whose practice bridges Civil Law and Common Law systems.
-With more than two decades of experience advising multinational corporations, law firms, and financial institutions, she focuses on cross-border ethics, international professional responsibility, and multijurisdictional practice issues.
-Known as a “lawyer for lawyers,” she frequently counsels firms on conflicts of interest, international privileges, and professional-conduct compliance across jurisdictions, often addressing complex choice-of-law issues in attorney discipline and malpractice exposure.
-As co-founder of Crystal & Giannoni-Crystal, LLC, she also contributes to advancing education on ethics and technology through her work with Technethics.
+Francesca Giannoni-Crystal is a dually qualified U.S. and Italian attorney whose practice bridges Civil Law and Common Law systems, with over two decades of experience advising multinational corporations, law firms, and financial institutions.
+She focuses on cross-border ethics, international professional responsibility, and multijurisdictional practice issues, often serving as a “lawyer for lawyers” on complex matters involving conflicts of interest, privilege, and professional-conduct compliance.
+As co-founder of Crystal & Giannoni-Crystal, LLC, she provides guidance on navigating overlapping legal regimes, particularly in international transactions and cross-border representation.
+She also contributes to advancing education in this field through her work with Technethics, an initiative dedicated to ethics, technology, and global legal compliance.

 FAQ